 When you first start saving money consistently, you probably just transfer the funds into a savings account linked to your checking account.
 But as that amount grows, it’s time to start thinking about a more robust savings strategy.

 A traditional savings account provides the least amount of interest possible.
 While there are certainly advantages to keeping your money in that type of account, you may not want it to be your only option.

 Several unique features differentiate CDs from savings accounts and money market accounts.
 Find out everything you need to know about it to determine how it fits into your savings goal.

-You’ll learn more about standard rates and terms, different types of CDs you can get, and whether or not it’s right for you.
+You’ll learn more about standard rates and terms, different types of CDs you can get, and whether it’s right for you.
 A CD can be a solid tool to have in your savings arsenal as long as you know the details involved.

 What is a CD?

 A certificate of deposit (CD) lets you deposit funds into a bank account, similar to a traditional savings account or money market account.
 But that’s where the similarities end.
 The biggest difference is that a CD involves a timed deposit.

 The term length varies depending on which account you choose.
 But, generally speaking, you can expect to earn more the longer you agree to leave your money in the CD.

 Your interest rate or annual percentage yield (APY) may be higher if you deposit a larger amount of cash.
 So if it’s not money you need immediate access to, a certificate of deposit can be a more lucrative way to make your savings work for you.